artsitemail/Ender-3V3-SE/README.md

 > 3. Plug the SD Card in your printer and turn it on
 > 4. Wait for the update to finish - it needs ~10 seconds.
 > 5. Run a new Autolevel.
-> 6. In Octoprint enable the 128000 baud rate.